‘Suicide Squad’ Should Have Had Jared Leto’s Joker As Its Main Villain, Admits Director David Ayer

 Would I do a lot of things different?
 Yep, for sure.
 Wish I had a time machine.
 I’d make Joker the main villain and engineer a more grounded story.
 I have to take the good and bad and learn from it.
 I love making movies and I love DC.
 I’m a High School dropout and used to paint houses for a living.
 I’m lucky to have the job I have.
 I have to give the characters the stories and plots they deserve next time.
 Real talk.
 (And no, there isn’t a secret edit of the film with a bunch of Joker scenes hidden in a salt mine somewhere.)

 David Ayer’s disappointment with Suicide Squad mirror the comments that Jared Leto previously made to IGN around the time of the film’s release.
-Leto told the publication that various scenes that featured the Joker were sliced down, and that plenty of this “experimentation” and exploration of the character ended on the cutting room floor.
+Leto told the publication that various scenes that featured the Joker were sliced down and that plenty of this “experimentation” and exploration of the character ended on the cutting room floor.
 Leto remarked,

 Were there any that didn’t get cut?
 I’m asking you, were there any that didn’t get cut?
 There were so many scenes that got cut from the movie, I couldn’t even start.
 I think that the Joker… we did a lot of experimentation on the set, we explored a lot.
 There’s so much that we shot that’s not in the film.